Reviewing the best Pet Insurance in Canada

 Better off/ (Worse off) compared to paying for $3000 by yourself | BETTER OFF by $1,000 | BETTER OFF by $640 | WORSE OFF by $1,870 |

-Now this little exercise shows that as long as the treatment costs are high and co-insurance and deductibles are low, maybe pet insurance is a really good idea.
+As long as the treatment costs are high and co-insurance and deductibles are low, maybe pet insurance is a really good idea.

 Should you get Pet Insurance for your dog or cat?